gretatuckute/torchvggish/README.md

 To run random network: In the vggish.py script, it is possible to generate randomly permuted tensors for the VGGish architecture (line 137, class VGGish).
 The permuted architecture can be loaded in lines 147-156 (class VGGish, remove the commented parts).

 *Note*: When I downloaded the pretrained weights and scripts under /torchvggish/ these were automatically placed under /Users/{USER}/.cache/torch/hub/harritaylor_torchvggish_master/.
+I moved these back to /torchvvgish/ after my edits.

 <hr>